bioinformaticsdotca/BiCG_2019/Module3/Module3_lab.md

 * Turn on "View as Pairs" and "Expanded" view
 * Group alignments by "Pair orientation"
 * Color alignments by "Insert size and pair orientation"
    * "Insert size" also colors reads when a mate is mapped to a different chromosome.
-Each chromosome has it's own color, as described [here](https://software.broadinstitute.org/software/igv/interpreting_insert_size)
+Each chromosome has its own color, as described [here](https://software.broadinstitute.org/software/igv/interpreting_insert_size)
-   * "Pair orientation" colors read pairs when they are not in the expected left-right (LR) orientation.
-This is well explained [here](https://software.broadinstitute.org/software/igv/interpreting_pair_orientations)

 ![Example7](https://bioinformatics-ca.github.io/images/Igv_example7.png)